About the property

-This historic, award-winning, luxurious property sits across from a park with a small creek bubbling through it, just one block from downtown Manitou Springs.
+This historic, award-winning property sits across from a park with Fountain creek bubbling through it, just one block from downtown Manitou Springs.
 Originally the carriage house of Jerome Wheeler, one of the town’s greatest benefactors, this building has been lovingly renovated with beautiful detail.

 Each of the three apartments is a fully-independent living space with its own digitally-secure, steel-clad entries.
-All are built to commercial codes with all-new electrical, plumbing and heating systems.
+All are built to commercial building code with all-new electrical, plumbing and heating systems.
 Safety features include a one-hour fire separation between all units, smoke and CO detectors, and fire extinguishers.
-Each are individually insulated for comfort and quiet.
+All are individually insulated for comfort and quiet.

-All apartments feature well-equipped kitchens with granite countertops, dishwasher, full laundry, HD televisions with 290 channel satellite service, original artwork, king size beds with memory foam-topped mattresses, jetted bathtubs, air conditioning (in 2nd floor units), a deck or patio, free parking, and free wi-fi throughout.
+These apartments feature well-equipped kitchens with granite countertops, dishwasher, full laundry, HD televisions with satellite service, original artwork, king-size beds with memory foam-topped mattresses, jetted bathtubs, air conditioning in the 2nd floor units, a deck or patio, free parking and wifi.

 Every room is topped with crown molding (even the bathrooms) and textured in soft pastels.
 The living areas are finished with oak floors and wool rugs, while the kitchens and baths are fitted with porcelain tile.
 The bedrooms are topped with panned ceilings and floored with thick, sumptuous carpet.

-The 1st Floor apartment is a spacious two bedroom, two bath unit.
-The master bedroom offers a four-poster king bed, HDTV, and full en suite bathroom with jetted tub.
+The 1st Floor apartment, priced in this listing, is a spacious two-bedroom, two-bath unit.
+The master bedroom offers a four-poster king bed, 39" HDTV, and full en suite bathroom with jetted tub.
 The beautiful rose and cream colors of the bedroom compliment the cherry wood furnishings.
 The guest bedroom includes a four-poster queen bed and gorgeous armoire, and is finished in shades of cream and blue.
-The living room sports a 42" HD plasma smart TV and a beautiful leather sectional.
+The living room sports a 42" HDTV and a beautiful leather sectional.
 A full kitchen, oak dining room, laundry and full guest bathroom make this unit complete.
-Open your French doors to the flagstone patio, equipped with a gas grill and dining table under the shade of a gazebo.
-This rental comfortably sleeps up to six guests with use of the queen size 19" air bed.
+Open the French doors to your large flagstone patio, equipped with a gas grill and dining table under the shade of a gazebo.
+This rental comfortably sleeps up to six guests with use of the queen size 19" air thick bed.

-The 2nd Floor East unit offers accommodations for up to four guests, with a California king bed, walk-in closet and 40” HD TV in the bedroom.
-This room is strikingly beautiful, adorned in soft blue and cream tones with a panned ceiling.
-The bathroom is complete with jetted tub.
-The kitchen comes complete with granite counter tops and breakfast bar, cooktop oven, and all the modern amenities.
-The unit is equipped with air conditioning and full laundry.
-The supple leather furnishings in the living room are accented by the pale green walls.
+The 2nd Floor East unit offers accommodations for up to four guests.
+The bedroom is finished with a panned ceiling, a California king bed, walk-in closet and 40” HDTV.
+The full bathroom is complete with jetted tub.
+The full kitchen comes complete with granite counter tops and breakfast bar, cooktop oven. and all the modern amenities.
+The unit is equipped with air conditioning and full-size laundry.
 The queen-size sofa sleeper accommodates two additional guests.
-The living room is also equipped with a 42” HD plasma smart TV.
-The French doors open to an alluring deck with beautiful views of the foothills and the Manitou Incline.
-A beautiful spot for outdoor dining or coffee.
+The living room is complete with a 42” HDTV and French doors opening to an alluring deck with beautiful views of Pikes Peak's foothills.
+This unit is described in full detail at www.vrbo.com/1074904

 These vacation rental apartments are in Jerome Wheeler’s carriage house built in 1888.